Genital Hygiene for Women

-A woman undergoes so many horomonal changes throughout her life with each stage bringing a plethora of horomonal fluctuations.
-The latter affect the vulvovagiunal area to a great extent but still skin care for the private areas is one of the most under addressed issue.
+A woman undergoes so many hormonal changes throughout her life with each stage bringing a plethora of hormonal fluctuations.
+The latter affects the vulvovaginal area to a great extent, but still, skin care for private areas is one of the most under-addressed issues.
 Women feel embarrassed to discuss or even ask their queries regarding genital hygiene.
-I have tried to address few of these common issues and concerns and strongly encourage them to address their concerns and anxiety in my Vulvar clinic .
+I have tried to address a few of these common issues and concerns and actively encourage them to address their concerns and anxiety in my clinic.

-a)Avoid perfumed products or ones which have ‘fragrance’ labelled as a constituent.
+a)Avoid perfumed products or ones which have ‘fragrance’ labeled as a constituent.

-c)Avoid preservatives like parabenc containing products especially close to genitalia.
+c)Avoid preservatives like paraben-containing products especially close to genitalia.